techone --guide=cloud-migration

 Where the most expensive mistakes happen

 A company buys Azure, moves old VMs one-to-one, shuts down the original servers.
-The cloud bill is three times what it used to be, nothing got faster and nothing scales.
-The verdict: "cloud is expensive".
-The verdict is wrong.
-The mistake was in the approach, not the cloud.
+The cloud bill is higher than before, nothing got faster and nothing scales.
+The conclusion: "cloud is expensive".
+The actual issue is the migration approach.

-The standard framework for cloud migration is called the 6 Rs.
-It describes six ways to handle every application.
-The first step of a good migration is not "pick your Azure regions" but sorting every application in the company into one of these categories.
-Some applications belong in the cloud, some do not, and some should simply be switched off.
+The first step of a good migration is not "pick your Azure regions" but deciding what to do with each application.
+Some belong in the cloud as-is, others need a rewrite, some should be replaced with off-the-shelf solutions, and some should not move at all.
 How we run this assessment in practice is covered on our cloud migration service page.

 Rehost (lift-and-shift)